andrewscouten/llm-persona-bias/README.md

 3. **Word Importance**: Identifying key linguistic features associated with demographic attributes
 4. **Visualization**: Creating comprehensive visualizations of bias patterns and embedding spaces

 The study investigates how demographic characteristics (age, gender, ethnicity, etc.) correlate with language model outputs and how these biases can be quantified and visualized.
+For further information, see the [Project Proposal](./docs/CS%207313%20–%20Project%20Proposal.pdf) and [Project Requirements](./docs/Project%20Requirements.md).

 ## Project Structure